 The game's story mode covers the second and third seasons of the anime, starting with Midoriya's training under Gran Torino.
 A bonus What If? scenario can be unlocked, showing the story from the villains' perspective.

-A sequel, My Hero One's Justice 2, has been announced and is set to release in 2020.
-The sequel brings back all of the playable characters from the first game, including those who were DLC, in addition to introducing several new fighters.
+There was also a sequel titled My Hero One's Justice 2 released in 2020.
+This instalment brings back all of the playable characters from the first game, including those who were DLC, in addition to introducing several new fighters.
 The game covers the events between Class 1-A moving to Heights Alliance to the end of the Overhaul arc.

 Spoilers unmarked for Seasons 2 and 3